-LED Status Description Off Indicates the normal board operation.
-On (solid) Indicates a CPU is throttling down to a lower operating speed due to rising CPU temperature.
-Indicates the CPU has reached the thermal shutdown threshold limit.
-The SHB may or may not be operating, but a board shutdown condition will soon occur On (fast blink rate) Indicates a catastrophic error condition has occurred.
-The SHB suspends system operation until the error condition is corrected.
-Contact Trenton tech support.
-On (slow blink rate) A potential error condition has been detected.
-The SHB continues to operate, but the system should be checked for errors.
+LED Status Description Off Indicates the processor or processors are operating within acceptable thermal levels On (flashing) Indicates the CPU is throttling down to a lower operating speed due to rising CPU temperature On (solid) Indicates the CPU has reached the thermal shutdown threshold limit.
+The SHB may or may not be operating, but a thermal shutdown may soon occur.